-Warning: You're going to want to roll up your sleeves before you take a bite of this sweet and spicy pork sandwich.
+Warning: You're going to want to roll up your sleeves before you take a bite of this sweet and spicy pulled pork sandwich.
 For a hands-off roast that's fall-apart tender, simmer it in your slow cooker in a sauce of root beer and chili sauce.

 Peach Melba Pie Pops

 Whether you like your fair pickles fried whole or in slices, this recipe lets you make them just the way you like.
-Coat pickles in buttermilk and a classic cornmeal batter, then deep-fry for a salty, crunchy swap for French fries.
+Coat pickles in buttermilk and a classic cornmeal batter, then deep-fry for a salty, crunchy swap for french fries.
 Try making a creamy dipping sauce for dunking this deep-fried food to make each bite extra tasty.